buqeye/LearningFromData/LectureNotes/content/Basics/lecture_01.md

 ### Your task: complete [simple_sum_product_rule.ipynb](/notebooks/Basics/simple_sum_product_rule.ipynb)

 * Fill in the table based on knowledge/intuition of probabilities as frequencies (these are *estimates* of population probabilities).
+Do this in markdown.
 * Apply the sum and product rules as directed.
 * Work together and check answers with each other.